Hot Thai Kitchen

 3. Remove the flowers from the water pressing out as much water as possible.
 Add lime juice to turn the water purple.

-4. Prepare your work station: combine about ¼ cup of rice flour and 2 Tbsp tapioca starch in a bowl; this is your dusting flour.
+4. Prepare your work station: combine about ¼ cup of rice flour and 2 tablespoon tapioca starch in a bowl; this is your dusting flour.
 Prepare a clean work surface and dust it lightly with the flour mix.

 5. Cook the dough: Off heat, add all the flours into a non-reactive pan, preferably non-stick.
 Add the cooled butterfly pea water and coconut milk then stir to completely dissolve the flour.
 Turn the heat on to medium-low and stir constantly with a rubber spatula; scraping the bottom and folding it onto itself until it clumps into a rough dough.
 It shouldn’t be smooth at this stage, but it should not be wet anymore.